 Why Indigenous Peoples’ Day Is Important

 People have “celebrated” Columbus Day for decades, but many have been against this for a long time.
 More importantly, Native Peoples have advocated for the change to Indigenous Peoples’ Day from Columbus Day since a United Nations conference in 1977.
 And in 1989, South Dakota was the first state to replace Columbus Day with Indigenous Peoples’ Day.
-Outside of Native American populations, nowadays, many Americans recognize that Columbus Day doesn’t represent actually anything (aside from some guy that wasn’t actually the first person to “discover” North America).
+Outside of Native American populations, nowadays, many Americans recognize that Columbus Day doesn’t actually represent anything (aside from some guy who was definitely NOT the first person to “discover” North America).
 So much of American history has been whitewashed, and just favoring colonizer accomplishments with a day of recognition is one way of doing that.
-In favor of eliminating this Columbus Day, President Joe Biden formally recognized Indigenous Peoples’ Day in replacement of Columbus Day in 2021.
+In favor of eliminating Columbus Day, President Joe Biden formally recognized Indigenous Peoples’ Day in replacement of Columbus Day in 2021.

 On this day, the American public is encouraged to recognize Native American folks’ accomplishments, culture, losses from colonization, and the ongoing issues that face their communities.
 Native Americans may never have their land back, but this day holds so much significance.
 So much Native American history has been erased and ignored, and this day serves as a powerful reminder that they’re still here, and they aren’t going anywhere.
 According to the National Museum of the American Indian, the day serves as a memorial for the “cultural persistence, creative adaptation, renewal, and resilience” of Native Americans.